 In the subsequent sections we describe how our algorithm is implemented by modifying the spatial and temporal attention in a pre-trained diffusion model.
 Please refer to \cite{RombachStablediffusion21, DDIM, hoDDPM20, blogLillog} for background on overall diffusion model architectures.

-Our system processes a set of keyframes, encompassing associated bbox regions $\RRR_f$ and prompts $\PPP_f$ at frame $f$, where $f$ denotes the frame index within the range $f \in \{0,...,N_F\}$.
-In practice, users are required to specify a minimum of two keyframes at the start and end of the video sequence.
-Then, the information in these keyframes is linearly interpolated, such as the bbox $\BBB_f$ and the prompt text embedding $y(\PPP_f)$ through the text encoder $y(\cdot)$.
-To enhance readability, we omit subscript $f$ and the linearly blended video sequence between the keyframes when discussing the core method.
+Our system processes a set of keyframes, encompassing associated bbox regions $\RRR_f$ and prompts $\PPP_f$ at frame $f$, where $f$ denotes the frame index within the range $f \in \{1,...,N_F\}$.
+The users are required to specify a minimum of two keyframes: one at the start and one at the end of the video sequence.
+The information in these keyframes is linearly interpolated, such as the bbox $\BBB_f$ and the prompt text embedding $y(\PPP_f)$ through the text encoder $y(\cdot)$.
+To enhance readability, we omit the subscript $f$ and the linearly blended video sequence between the keyframes when discussing the core method.